kennedyCzar/AlphabetSoup-Using-Django/README.md

 In addition to this i have demostrated how you can use this in a django application.
 It would be great to have a database but is for dmonstration purpose and a database is not required at this point.
-Perhaps you coulc consider a database when hosting and trying to check users.
+Perhaps you could consider a database when hosting and trying to check users.
 Again this is license opensource and contributions to improve the algoritm are welcomed.
 ```